 Girls may wear hair accessories that are uniform plaid, solid navy, red, white, or a combination of these solid colors.
-No dots, stripes, printed designs or lace can be used in the bow.
-Bows may be monogrammed with HGS or with students' initials in red, white, or navy.
-No feathers, flowers, or sparkles of any kind will be allowed.
 Scrunches are allowed in these same colors; elastic bands may also be these colors or a neutral color.
 Headbands may also be worn in navy, red, uniform plaid, or white.
-Headbands with attached fabric hanging in the back are not permitted.
+Headbands with additional fabric/ribbon may not be worn.
+Bows may be monogrammed with HGS/HGCS or with students' initials in red, white, or navy.
+The following items are not allowed for any hair accessory: feathers, flowers, pom-poms, and stones of any kind.

 Holiday bows may be worn on the last school day before the holiday or the day of the holiday if school is in session.